trshawonbd/Plumber-client-side/README.md

 ### `Features for Client`

-:love_you_gesture: Client can easily see the homepage. \
+-:love_you_gesture: Client can easily see the homepage. \
-:love_you_gesture: Client can easily create an account in the website. \
+-:love_you_gesture: Client can easily create an account in the website. \
-:love_you_gesture: Client can easily purchase any product as much as he/she wants but make sure the items must be in between available quantity and minimum purchase quantity. \
+-:love_you_gesture: Client can easily purchase any product as much as he/she wants but make sure the items must be in between available quantity and minimum purchase quantity. \
-:love_you_gesture: Client can pay their for their order by credit or debit card with a secure payment network.\
+-:love_you_gesture: Client can pay their for their order by credit or debit card with a secure payment network.\
-:love_you_gesture: Client can remove their unpaid items which are added in the order list. \
+-:love_you_gesture: Client can remove their unpaid items which are added in the order list. \
-:love_you_gesture: Client can easily write a review from his/her dashboard menu (make sure he/ she is logged in) and the review will display in the review section in homepage. \
+-:love_you_gesture: Client can easily write a review from his/her dashboard menu (make sure he/ she is logged in) and the review will display in the review section in homepage. \
-:love_you_gesture: Client can update his/her profile (can add image, education, address, location, linkedIn ID, phone no etc.) in the My profile page in dashboard. \
+-:love_you_gesture: Client can update his/her profile (can add image, education, address, location, linkedIn ID, phone no etc.) in the My profile page in dashboard.

 Builds the app for production to the `build` folder.\